sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 _Photo from [https://www.atatus.com](https://www.coderepublics.com/CSS/css-selector.php)_

-In CSS, selectors are used to select elements on a web page that you want to apply styles to.
+In CSS, selectors are used to select elements on a web page that you want to apply styles.
 There are several types of selectors, including:

 * **Element selectors**: Select elements based on their tag name, such as "p" for paragraphs or "a" for links.
-* **Class selectors**: Select elements based on their class attribute, using a period (.) before the class name.
+* **Class selectors**: Select elements based on their class attributes, using a period (.) before the class name.
 For example, ".my-class" would select all elements with the class "my-class".
 * **ID selectors**: Select elements based on their id attribute, using a hash (#) before the id name.
 For example, "#my-id" would select the element with the id "my-id".
 * **Attribute selectors**: Select elements based on their attributes and attribute values.
 For example, "[href='https://example.com']" would select all elements with an href attribute equal to "https://example.com".